Fourier-based potential theory without an explicit Green's function: Asymptotics for the Poisson equation in

-with $\tilde{\vnu}(uz) = (-\curve'(uz),1)$.
+with an exponentially small error $\ordo{e}{-d_B^2/(4\veps)}$ due to contributions from the neglected part of the curve.
 The additional factor of $\veta$ modifies only the algebraic structure of the intermediate expansions.
 The subsequent reduction is identical to that of \cref{subsec:slppois}, and is therefore omitted.
 We simply state the resulting expansions of the form

 For $P=4$, we have the coefficients

 which is in agreement with the corresponding expansion for $\dlpl$ in \cite{lghtwght_ps2026}.